-Phoolbashni Chaudhary, 45, one of the residents, shared “Every monsoon, our land gets flooded, we lose our crops and more often we are devoid of clean drinking water.”
-She added, “Our hand pumps get submerged in flood waters for more than a week.
-Even after the flood recedes, small water beetle like insects come out with water for a month.”
+“Every monsoon, our land gets flooded, we lose our crops and more often we lack clean drinking water.
+Our hand pumps get submerged in flood waters for more than a week.
+Even after the flood recedes, small water beetle like insects come out with the water for a month.”

 a.
 Common hand-pump in Phoolbashni’s house. b.
 Phoolbashni Chaudhary carrying water from raised hand-pump

-“We had no idea about the use of the water purification tablets so we used to put the tablets directly in the hand pumps and simply filter the water to remove the insects.”
-With a smile he added, “Now we understand, why we used to fall sick after flooding.”
+“We had no idea about the use of the water purification tablets so we used to put the tablets directly in the hand pumps and simply filter the water to remove the insects.
+Now we understand, why we used to fall sick after flooding!”

-With deep boring facility and training, community people have started growing vegetables commercially.
-Khadnanda Jaishi was able to earn NPR 40,000 (100NPR equals to 1USD) by selling sponge gourds and pumpkins within three months’ time (March to May 2018).
+Thanks to the deep bore irrigation and the training, member of the community have started growing vegetables commercially.
+Khadnanda Jaishi was able to earn NPR 40,000 (£278) selling sponge gourds and pumpkins in the three months’ from March to May this year.